SukkoPera/OpenAmigaMouseTrigger/README.md

 # OpenAmigaMouseTrigger
 OpenAmigaMouseTrigger is an Open Hardware PCB that allows using the state of the mouse buttons at power-up of an Amiga computer to trigger features of other boards, instead of using physical switches.
-This is mainly useful for controlling a [Kickstart Switcher](https://github.com/SukkoPera/OpenKickstartSwitcher) or a *DF0 Switcher*.
+This is mainly useful for controlling a [Kickstart Switcher](https://github.com/SukkoPera/OpenKickstartSwitcher) or a [Drive Switcher](https://github.com/SukkoPera/OpenAmigaDriveSwitcher).

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenAmigaMouseTrigger/master/doc/render-top.png)